 When vocalist Carol Brown assembled a collection of Salt Spring Island musicians in her living room for a read-through of Bach’s Christmas Oratorio in December 2004, no one realized the event would inspire the founding of a new institution.

 Brown sparked the birth of Bach on the Rock as a workshop for professional and semi-professional musicians, inviting choral singers to rehearse and perform the oratorio with a scaled-down orchestra at her home.
-The group has by now entrenched itself in Salt Spring’s cultural landscape and has been transformed under the guiding hands of Brown, later director Jim Stubbs, and current director Michael Jarvis.
+The group is now entrenched in Salt Spring’s cultural landscape and has been transformed under the guiding hands of Brown, later directors Jim Stubbs and Michael Jarvis, and current director Jean-Sébastien Lévesque.